skellis46/slipbox/improvisation and the threshold of the self.md

 The improvisations do not so much leave ordinary life behind as establish a temporary set of conditions in which ordinary life, bodily sensation, memory, thought, image and movement are received differently.
 These conditions matter: the near silence, the witness, the room and the clear commitment to non-judgement form a porous container that affords the two people the capacity to trust each other, and for the mover to enter, deepen and return.

 As Katye describes it, 'there's a threshold.
 There [are] many thresholds but first is to actually just go into space and begin' (Coe, 14 February 2024 am; conversation 10 of 13).
-This crossing is also a commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).
+This crossing is expresses commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).

 ### Serial sensory tracking

-The practice is repeatedly described by the two of us as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement.
+The practice is repeatedly described by the two of us as beginning through sensation: weight (or gravity), pressure, skin, temperature, tone, breath and movement.
 Katye calls sensation the 'gateway threshold' (Coe, 14 February 2024 pm, conversation 11 of 13), and also describes tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
 This initial experience is not deliberate body scanning, since sensations seem to come to awareness rather than be searched for, but there is still a sense of awareness shifting as if in series from one bodily _noticing_ to another.

 Movement and awareness appear to form a reciprocal process in which 'sensing movement precipitates more movement, which precipitates more sensory information' (Ellis, 4 May 2026).
 Katye, however, questions the circularity implied by reciprocity: she is 'not saying that that's not happening', but experiences it as something that 'just keeps going somewhere else' (Coe, 2 February 2024 am; conversation 4 of 13), until the distinction between sensation and movement begins to blur.